datreeio/katacoda-scenarios/datree-demo/finish.md

 # finish

 Congratulations.
-You have completed the scenario on the foundations of creating Katacoda content.
+You have completed the scenario on the foundations of using Datree's CLI integration.
-Continue looking at examples on [our docs](https://hub.datree.io/centralized-policy)
+To learn more about how to find our rules and integrating Datree in your CI, checkout [our docs](https://hub.datree.io/centralized-policy).